Geoffrey II of Anjou

-Geoffrey II, called Martel (1006 – 14 November 1060), son of Fulk the Black, was a French knight and Count of Anjou from 1040 to 1060 and Count of Vendôme from 1032 to 1056.
-He fought battles against William VII, Duke of Aquitaine, Theobald III, Count of Blois, and William, Duke of Normandy.
-During his twenty-year reign, Geoffrey II faced down the ambitions of the Bishop of Le Mans, Gervais de Château-du-Loir and was able to maintain his authority over the County of Maine.
+Geoffrey II, called Martel (1006 – 14 November 1060) was the count of Anjou from 1040 to 1060 and count of Vendôme from 1032 to 1056.
+He was the son of Count Fulk III and Countess Hildegarde.

+He fought battles against William VII of Aquitaine, Theobald III of Blois, and William II of Normandy.
+During his twenty-year reign, Geoffrey II faced down the ambitions of the bishop of Le Mans, Gervais de Château-du-Loir and was able to maintain his authority over the County of Maine.
 Martel founded the Abbey aux Dames in Saintonge and also, in collaboration with his wife Agnes, founded the Abbaye de la Trinité (Abbey of the Trinity) at Vendôme.
 He was described in the Gesta Normannorum Ducum as "a treacherous man in every respect, frequently inflicted assaults and intolerable pressure on his neighbors."

 Combat

 "In alliance with King Henry I of France, Count Geoffrey laid siege to Tours in the winter of 1042–3.
 After the battle of Nouy on 21 August 1044 Theobald III, Count of Blois (1039–89) was taken prisoner by [Count Geoffrey], to whom he surrendered Tours with Chinon and Langeais, excluding, however, the monastery of Marmoutier."
 Henry and Geoffrey became estranged after this, and were not reconciled again until c.
 1052, when their names appear together in a charter of August of that year.
 This is in conjunction with the rebellion of William of Talou against the duke of Normandy, and Count Geoffrey's taking possession of the city of Mans (shortly after 26 March 1051).

 Allied once again with King Henry, Count Geoffrey assaulted Normandy and seized the towns of Domfront and Alençon, evidently with the help of treachery within.
 Duke William laid siege to Domfront, which resisted his efforts to retake it throughout the winter of 1052.
 At this point Talou withdrew from the siege and started his rebellion.
 Duke William rapidly retook Alençon and then Domfront, driving Count Geoffrey back across the Norman border into Maine.

 While Count Geoffrey was off balance, Duke William laid siege to Talou's castle at Arques.
 King Henry failed to relieve Arques, and Talou's rebellion had failed and he was exiled by late 1053.
 In late January, early February 1054, Count Geoffrey and King Henry together invaded Normandy and marched down the Seine toward Rouen.
 The King had divided his army and sent the other wing through eastern Normandy under the command of his brother Eudes, supported by Count Reginald of Clermont, Count Ralph of Montdidier, and Guy I, Count of Ponthieu.
 This army was defeated in a battle near Mortemer.
 Upon learning of this reverse, King Henry insisted upon retreating from Normandy, and Count Geoffrey accompanied him.